• Skip to primary navigation

 South Carolina Physical Therapy CEU Requirements

-From the South Carolina Physical Therapy Practice Act Website: (SC pdf source)
+From the South Carolina Board of Physical Therapy Website: (SC source)

 South Dakota Physical Therapy CEU Requirements

-From the South Dakota Physical Therapy Practice Act Website: (SD source)
+From the South Dakota Legislature Website: (SD source)

 Tennessee Physical Therapy CEU Requirements

-All licensed physical therapist assistants are now required to obtain 30 hours of credits for the 24 months that precede their licensure renewal month.
-At least twenty of those hours must be Category 1 activities and no more than 10 hours may be acquired online.
-Up to ten of the thirty hours may be from Category 2 activities.
+“The rules require all licensed physical therapists and physical therapist assistants to obtain 30 hours of credits for the 24 months that precede their licensure renewal month.
+For physical therapists, at least twenty hours must be in Category 1 activities and no more than ten hours may be acquired online.
+Up to ten of the thirty hours requirement may be from Category 2 activities.

 Texas Physical Therapy CEU Requirements